 How it works

-- The API Provider makes the payment to the beneficiary.
+The API Provider processes the payment.

 Payment Initiation API illustration